When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Play

-1. Set up three cups upside down.
+1. Set up three opaque cups upside down on a table.

-3. Shuffle the cups around a little.
+3. Slide the cups around to switch their positions.

 How It Improves Memory